a327ex/emoji-merge/README.md

 The grid mixin is much more useful and I use it much more often, but it's similarly just a 2D grid.
 You can set some `i, j` value, you can get it back, you can apply operations to all values for [`grid_for_each`](https://github.com/a327ex/emoji-merge/blob/main/anchor/grid.lua#L47), you can rotate the grid clockwise or anticlockwise with [`grid_rotate_clockwise`](https://github.com/a327ex/emoji-merge/blob/main/anchor/grid.lua#L140) or [`grid_rotate_anticlockwise`](https://github.com/a327ex/emoji-merge/blob/main/anchor/grid.lua#L110) (this changes the width/height of the grid by creating a new one), and you can also flood fill it with [`grid_flood_fill`](https://github.com/a327ex/emoji-merge/blob/main/anchor/grid.lua#L197).

-And yea...
-As I sit here writing this, I'm realizing that all my engine code is fairly well documented already and that a big portion of this post is redundant because everything is already explained in the files themselves.
-Oh well, you know, at least the AI has 2 sources to learn from now, so it'll probably be trained better or something, right?
-Really, I'm helping my future self here.
-When my memory starts fading and my IQ drops by 20 points, Mother will be able to help me code because past me wrote this very thorough blog post explaining all the reasonings behind everything.
-I didn't waste 1 week of my life writing this, I didn't!

-Now let's get this shit over with!!!
+There's not much else to say about this.
+Most functions are well documented and simple to understand, so let's move on.

 ### [↑](#table-of-contents)

 ## Thin wrappers and miscellaneous

-Most other files don't really require much comment because they're either just thin wrappers over one or another thing the framework does or they do something very simple that is self-documenting.
+Most other files don't really require much comment either because they're either just thin wrappers over one or another thing the framework does or they do something very simple that is self-documenting.
 Those files are:

 * [`duration`](https://github.com/a327ex/emoji-merge/blob/main/anchor/duration.lua): kills the object after a certain duration, can be easily supplanted by `:timer_after`, don't really remember why this exists and should probably be deleted
 * [`font`](https://github.com/a327ex/emoji-merge/blob/main/anchor/font.lua): literally just thin wrapper over LÖVE's font